 After a two-week hearing before Brighton magistrates the men were sent for trial at the Old Bailey in London.
-The detectives and another man were found guilty and setn to prison.
+The detectives and another man were found guilty and sent to prison.
 The chief constable, Charles Ridge, was acquitted but dismissed from the police force.

 This colourful account - the first book to have been written about the scandal - focuses on the ten days during which Brighton magistrates heard the detailed evidence which convinced them there was a case to answer.
 More than 60 witnesses came forward to spill the beans about what they knew.

-David Rowland joined Brighton Police soon after the sensational trial, when the reputation of the force was at its lowest.
-In Bent Cops he recretaes the drama of 50 years ago, when crowds gathered daily outside Brighton town hall to hear the latest revelations about robberies, backhanders, bribes, protection rackets, back-street abortions and the intimidation of witnesses.
+Author David Rowland joined Brighton Police soon after the sensational trial, when the reputation of the force was at its lowest.
+In Bent Cops he recreates the drama of 50 years ago, when crowds gathered daily outside Brighton town hall to hear the latest revelations about robberies, backhanders, bribes, protection rackets, back-street abortions and the intimidation of witnesses.

 Here is an excerpt from the book, which recounts the intimidation of a key witness